kyee-rs/unihook/readme.md

 ## 📝 Description

 UniHook is a free webhook handler for Telegram, powered by Deno and the grammY framework.
-It enables you to create a webhook for your bot and receive updates from Telegram quickly and easily.
+It enables you to create a webhook listener on your webserver and receive updates in Telegram quickly and easily.
 Unlike the main branch, this branch uses Deno Deploy instead of a VPS, meaning that you can use UniHook at no cost.

 ## 🚀 Deploy